McCauley neighbourhood highlighting community spirit, hosts movie night in the park | CBC News

 The free family event was hosted by the McCauley Community League.

-President Greg Lane said the central-Edmonton community wanted to show itself a different light.
+President Greg Lane said the central Edmonton community wanted to show itself in a different light.

 "Sadly, a lot of the attention we get in the media sometimes isn't the most positive," Lane said.
 "So we really wanted to highlight that there's families here, this is a community for everybody and we like to get together to have some fun.